christivn/INDES-internet-scan-engine/README.md

 </table>

 ## How does it work
 The search engine uses the library [subnet-calculator-cidr](https://github.com/christivn/subnet-calculator-cidr) and [geoipgen](https://github.com/christivn/geoipgen) to generate IP ranges according to country, for targeted attacks.
-Then it goes through the whole range getting the data through [NMAP](https://github.com/nmap/nmap) and saves the data in a DB with MYSQL, can use the TOR network u other Proxy to remain anonymous.
+Then it goes through the whole range getting the data through [NMAP](https://github.com/nmap/nmap) and saves the data in a DB with MYSQL.

-## Requirements
-<p>> Python 3<br>
-> Nmap<br>
-> Tor / Proxy (Optional)<br>
-> Mysql</p>

 ## Next updates
 \- Getting OS<br>